Understanding the Impact of Adversarial Robustness on Accuracy Disparity: Introduction

-\paragraph{Our Contributions.} Towards answering the above questions, in this work, we provide a theoretical study of the impact of adversarial robustness on accuracy disparity in the presence of class imbalance~\citep{johnson2019survey}.
+\textbf{Our Contributions.}~~ Towards answering the above questions, we provide a theoretical study of the impact of adversarial robustness on accuracy disparity in the presence of class imbalance~\citep{johnson2019survey}.
 We consider the classification problem under a common Gaussian mixture model with linear classifiers.
 We then further generalize our analysis to a broader family of stable distributions.
-For each data distribution, we decompose the impact of adversarial robustness into two parts, an intrinsic part regarding the standard accuracy and the class imbalance part which will affect the accuracy disparity.
-Specifically, our main contributions are summarized as follows: \begin{itemize} \item Under a common Gaussian mixture model, we reveal two effects of enforcing adversarial robustness in binary classification.
-The first part is inherent to the constraint of adversarial robustness, which will degrade the standard accuracy due to a change of ``direction''.
-The second part is caused by the class imbalance ratio between the two classes under consideration, which will increase the accuracy disparity compared to standard training due to a reduction of ``norm''.
+For each data distribution, we decompose the impact of adversarial robustness into two parts, an intrinsic part that leads to the drop of standard accuracy and the class imbalance part which will affect the accuracy disparity.
+Our main contributions are summarized as follows: \begin{itemize} \item Under a common Gaussian mixture model and linear classifiers, we reveal two effects of enforcing adversarial robustness in binary classification.
+The first part is inherent to the constraint of adversarial robustness itself, which will degrade the standard accuracy due to a change of direction of the optimal linear classifier.
+The second part is caused by the class imbalance ratio between the two classes under consideration, which will increase the accuracy disparity compared to standard training due to a reduction of norm of the optimal linear classifier.

 \item Inspired by our analysis, we further point out the equivalence between robust training in classification and regularized linear regression.
 Our observation helps to explain the norm-shrinkage effect that happens in robust learning, which could be of independent theoretical interest.